Bayesian model-based clustering for populations of network data: Simulations

 The plots indicate that the sample size affects the performance of our model for the network sizes considered.
 We observe that as the number of nodes increase, there is an increase in the required number of networks to preserve the same level of accuracy in estimation.
 Nevertheless, even for large networks and small sample sizes, it is encouraging to see the posterior means obtained are not far away from their true values.

-We further illustrate the performance of our model in identifying the true representatives of each cluster for the various sample and network sizes, in the Supplementary Material, Section 2.2, Figure 5.
+We further illustrate the performance of our model in identifying the true representatives of each cluster for the various sample and network sizes, in the Supplementary Material, Section 2.2, Figure 5 \citep{mantziousupp}.

+For the simulation regime with the largest size of networks and network population, $n=100$ nodes and $N=315$ networks respectively, we additionally explore the performance of our model for different hyperparameter settings for the Beta and Dirichlet priors of our model.
+Specifically, we consider two common non-informative priors, the Jeffrey's prior, Beta(0.5,0.5) and Dirichlet(0.5), and the Uniform prior, Beta(1,1) and Dirichlet(1).
+Additionally, we specify an informative prior such that the proportional reduction in variance from the Uniform prior to the informative prior is equal to the proportional reduction in variance from the Jeffrey's prior to the Uniform prior.
+This results in Beta(1.75,1.75) and Dir(1.75) priors.
+Under each hyperparameter setting, we run our MCMC for 500,000 iterations and obtain similar results, not presented herein due to length restrictions, indicating that our model is not sensitive to the hyperparameter specification.

+Lastly, for completeness, we explore the clustering performance of the model of \cite{durante2017} for varying sizes of networks.
+Specifically, we implement the model by \cite{durante2017} on the simulation regimes with $N=180$ and $n=25,50,75,100$.
+The model accurately clusters the networks with mean clustering entropy 0 and mean clustering purity 1 for each regime considered.
+As previously noted, despite the good clustering performance of this model, meaningful interpretations of the clusters can be challenging.